 Mange mites burrow under the skin and can cause extreme itching even though they can't be seen.
 Mange is typically diagnosed via skin scrapings viewed under a microscope.
 Treatment usually involves application of a pyrethrin product under veterinary supervision.

 Ringworm is actually a fungal infection that produces circular patches of hair loss as the fungus infests the hair shafts.
-It is generally treated with various dips or oral medications, but some vets also recommend shaving the infected cat to completely remove the fungus.
+It is generally treated with various dips or oral medications, but some vets also recommend shaving the infected cat to remove the fungus completely.
 Once the fungus is gone, the hair should regrow.

 In some cases, hair loss in cats can be brought on by other lesser-known causes such as notoedres cati, more commonly referred to as notoedric mange.
 This is a parasite that causes alopecia in cats.
 Hair loss from notoedres cati is seen on the ears, neck, eyelids and other facial and upper body regions.
 While most people have never heard of notoedres cati, it is the second most common parasite in cats.